Support FAQs

-ELD 1 is for beginner-level English learners.
+- ELD 1 is for beginner-level English learners.
 These students would generally be newcomers or English learners with 1-2 years of study in an ELD/ESOL program.
+For WIDA and other state standards, this course would be suitable for Level 1 and Level 2 students.

-ELD 2 is for intermediate-level English learners and long-term English learners (LTELs).
+- ELD 2 is for intermediate-level English learners and long-term English learners (LTELs).
 These students would generally be at the Developing, Expanding, or Intermediate proficiency level.
+For WIDA and other state standards, this course would be suitable for Level 3 and Level 4 students.

 Is the program suitable for a SIFE or English learner with limited English skills?

 How is this course generally used in a classroom?
-Does it require teacher intervention?
+How much time should we spend on Language Tree each week?

 Does the program automatically assign lessons to a student based on the assessment results?